koenrane/KR-new-site/content/physiology.md

 I haven't totally changed my mind.
 But I _do_ know that I love understanding my own body better.

-# This is actually easy stuff
+# This content is actually easy stuff

 Subtitle: At least at this level.